Second Battle of Quảng Trị: Aftermath

 In December the frontlines generally remained static with the VNMC no closer than 3.5 mi from the Thạch Hãn River.
 During the first part of the month the PAVN initiated nothing larger than company-sized attacks.
 However, at dawn on 17 December, the PAVN launched a battalion-sized attack on the 7th Battalion, located west of the Vĩnh Định Canal.
 The PAVN, in two separate attacks, lost 37 dead on 18 December and 132 killed the next day and gained no ground.
 Documents found on PAVN dead and on prisoners revealed that at least three regiments opposed the VNMC efforts to move north.
 The 27th, 48th and 101st Regiments were making every effort to fix the Marines in place.

-There was very light contact between the two forces as 1973 began.
-Both sides made probes and counterprobes.
+There was very light contact between the two forces as 1973 began, both sides made probes and counterprobes.
 On 14 January, the frontline battalions of 147th and 258th Brigades had heavy contact with the PAVN all along the front.
 On 15 January, under orders from Saigon, Lân began planning for a final effort to gain the Thạch Hãn River prior to the now-certain ceasefire.
+The Paris Peace Accords were to be signed on 27 January and take effect at 8:00 the following day.
 The attack was to be made by an infantry and tank force with enough power to reach and cross the Thạch Hãn River.
-This would result in the Battle of Cửa Việt from 25 to 31 January.
+This would result in the Battle of Cửa Việt, where South Vietnam was initially successful in recapturing Cửa Việt on 28 January, but then retreated on 31 January due to a PAVN counterattack in violation of the peace treaty.